Zoning Ordinance Rewrite

 - It contains an added level of specificity that is based on the community’s vision as expressed in the goals, policies and actions of the 2019 Comprehensive Plan.

-- The rewrite project, which kicked off in September 2019, is expected to take approximately 24 months.
+- The rewrite project, which kicked off in September 2019, is expected to be completed by the end of 2022.

-- The Zoning Ordinance Action Group will serve as a sounding board throughout the Zoning Ordinance Rewrite process.
+- The Zoning Ordinance Committee is serving as a sounding board throughout the Zoning Ordinance Rewrite process.

-- Input from the Board of Supervisors, advisory bodies, various departments and community and professional groups will also be factored into the final product.
+- Input from the Board of Supervisors, advisory bodies, various departments and community and professional groups is also being factored into the final product.

 - A number of Zoning Ordinance Amendments have been rolled into the rewrite project.